rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 ## About waterDPD.py

-After downloading the waterDPD.py file, you can exam it with an integrated development environment (IDE) such as [Eclipse](https://www.eclipse.org/downloads/) or [Pycharm](https://www.jetbrains.com/pycharm/), or with a built-in text editor such as [Vim](https://www.vim.org/)
+After downloading `waterDPD.py` you can exam it with an integrated development environment (IDE) such as [Eclipse](https://www.eclipse.org/downloads/) or [Pycharm](https://www.jetbrains.com/pycharm/), or with a built-in text editor such as [Vim](https://www.vim.org/)
 ```bash
 $ vim waterDPD.py
 ```
-*Note: If you are viewing or editing waterDPD.py in an IDE you should already have line numbering enabled by default.
-If you are using Vim you will need to turn on line numbers with the command "`:set number`" or "`:set nu`"*
+*Note: If you are viewing or editing `waterDPD.py` in an IDE you should already have line numbering enabled by default.
+If you are using Vim you will need to turn on line numbers with the command `:set number` or `:set nu`*

 You will see that the waterDPD.py Python script is divided into 4 sections:
 1. Importing a list of packages